 Greetings wise wizards of EE:

-I now request an analysis of the attached Minidump files.
-Though I am grateful for any response, I would ask specifically for an analysis of the attached Minidump files, rather than just general maintenance or security advice, so that I can tackle the issue directly.
+Though I am grateful for any replies, I would ask specifically for an analysis of these Minidump files, rather than just general maintenance and security advice, so I can tackle the issue directly.

 If this won't help, I would perform a clean installation.

 A device driver attempting to corrupt the system has been caught.
 This is

 because the driver was specified in the registry as being suspect (by the